 Representations of Atum are surprisingly rare.
 The largest of the rare statues of Atum is a group depicting Horemheb of the 18th Dynasty kneeling in front of Atum.
 But, some of the Pharaohs’ depictions as “Lord of the Two Lands” may have also been viewed as incarnations of Atum.

 Yet, it is quite well possible that the staple of his representation can be led back to coffin and pyramid texts and depictions.
-That is to say, most of the information we have about Atum are derived from such texts.
+That is to say, most of the information we have about Atum is derived from such texts.

 Atum in His Human Form

-In some depictions, Atum can be seen as a man wearing either the royal head-cloth or a dual crown in red and white, which would represent upper and lower Egypt.
-The red part of the crown would represent upper Egypt and the white part is a reference to lower Egypt.
+In some depictions, Atum can be seen as a man wearing either the royal headcloth or a dual crown in red and white, which would represent Upper and Lower Egypt.
+The red part of the crown would represent Upper Egypt and the white part is a reference to Lower Egypt.
 This depiction mostly relates to Atum at the end of the day, during the end of his creative cycle.

 It is one of the many divine beards that play a role in Egyptian mythology.
 In the case of Atum, the beard ended with a curl.
 Yet, other male deities also wear beards which have a knot at the end.
 Strings that line the jaw hold his beard ‘in place’.